tsay3/PestGuard/README.md

 # Instructions

-Go to https://tsay3.github.io/pestguard to start using it.
+Go to https://cs-422-gr-4.vercel.app  to start using it within your browser.

 The sample database contains a few pests, a few weeds, a few pesticides, and a map referencing a few stores centered around Chicago.
 A more complete implementation would include an API to